eclipse-sirius/sirius-desktop/plugins/org.eclipse.sirius.server/README.md

 # Sirius Server

 The Sirius Server initiative aims at leveraging all the features of Sirius in the web.
-This work is based on everything build in the Sirius project over the years without any big bang where we would rewrite everything from scratch.
+This work is based on everything built in the Sirius project over the years without any big bang where we would rewrite everything from scratch.
 The Sirius Server is an Eclipse RCP product and a Docker container in which it is contained which allow you to use Sirius in the web.

 It is based on the same plugins and features used in the regular version of Sirius.
 Some work is being done to refactor some pieces of code for this new environment and its constraints.
 As an example, this code will not depend on the user interface since it will have to run on a server.